fbpx

 Skye Cusack

-Skye is an emerging Dulgubarra-Yidinji creative writer living in Naarm.
+Skye is an emerging Dulgubarra-Yidinji creative and journalistic writer living in Naarm.
 But this doesn’t mean that she’s new to writing – in fact, she’s been a copywriter for over eleven years.
-She has written for organisations like Bank of us, Employment Hero, and TasWriters.
-In February 2023 she founded her own copywriting and marketing agency, BluSkye…
+She has written for platforms like ABC, Employment Hero, and Staunch. by Awesome Black.
+In February 2023 she founded her own copywriting and…

 Stone Motherless Cold